People have been asking me recently about the new Reading Framework’s guidance on teaching phonics and specifically on the use of mini-whiteboards.

 When children build a word, as outlined in my post on word building, at the end of the lesson, they write the word, saying the sounds as they do and further establishing the link between sounds and spellings.
 When, in their reading activities, they read a word, they write it, say the sounds and then read back the word.

 Having completed writing a word, children ‘chin it’ (display it) to the teacher, who checks if it is correct – a task almost impossible to do if children are sitting writing at desks – and is able to offer immediate feedback if an error has been made or a misunderstanding has occurred.
-This kind of formative assessment enables teachers to spot every kind of error wherever it occurs and to provide instant corrective feedback and feedforward. it also makes visible the learning taking place even if we can’t say that the learning is long-term yet.
+Another way of looking at it is that it shows children’s thinking.
+This kind of formative assessment enables teachers to spot every kind of error wherever it occurs and to provide immediate corrective feedback and feedforward. it also makes visible the learning taking place even if we can’t say that the learning is long-term yet.

-At the early stages in Reception, letters won’t be perfectly formed: the letter < t > might look more like a cross, for example.
+At the early stages in Reception, in Prep, or in Grade 1, letters won’t be perfectly formed: the letter < t > might look more like a cross, for example.
 Nevertheless, as long as the letter is recognisable, it can be accepted until handwriting has been practised more extensively.
 If a letter is reversed, the teacher can step in quickly to model the writing and this process can be scaffolded in a variety of ways, depending on the amount of support required by each child.

 People who question the use of mini-whiteboards don’t understand the profound importance of integrating writing and reading and teaching them together.
 They also miss the role mini-whiteboards can play in providing immediate feedback through formative assessment.